Introduction

 Open-source software stack

-Ready to start your robotics journey? โ Continue to Getting Started
+Ready to start your robotics journey? → Continue to Getting Started

-Last Updated: January 2026 Documentation Version: 1.0 Compatible with: Beetlebot Hardware v1.0, Firmware v2.6, ROS2 Jazzy
+Last Updated: January 2026 Documentation Version: 1.0 Compatible with: Beetlebot Hardware v1.1, Firmware 2025.11.05, ROS2 Jazzy

 Last updated